cinnData/MLearning/Examples/[MLE-12] Deep learning examples.md

 As for the MLP model, we can print a summary shpowing the number of parameters involved in every layer:

 * The first `Conv2D` layer has 32 nodes, with different parameters.
 Every node performs a special type of linear calculation, called **convolution**.
-The convolution extracts a single number of a 3 $times$ 3 submatrix, using nine weights and one bias.
-This makes a total of 10 parameters for every node, a grand total of 32 $times$ 10 = 320 parameters.
-The original 28 $times$ 28 matrix can be covered by 26 $times$ 26 submatrices, so the outputs of this layer have shape (26, 26, 32).
+The convolution extracts a single number of a 3 $\times$ 3 submatrix, using nine weights and one bias.
+This makes a total of 10 parameters for every node, a grand total of 32 $\times$ 10 = 320 parameters.
+The original 28 $\times$ 28 matrix can be covered by 26 $times$ 26 submatrices, so the outputs of this layer have shape (26, 26, 32).

-* The `MaxPooling` layer uses 2 $times$ 2 submatrices and, instead of a convolution, it just takes the maximum value.
+* The `MaxPooling` layer uses 2 $\times$ 2 submatrices and, instead of a convolution, it just takes the maximum value.
 So, no parameters are involved, and the outputs have shape (13, 13, 32).

 * The third layer has 64 nodes, with different parameters.
 Every node takes inputs from the 32 nodes of the preceding layer.
-Nine weights are needed for every input and one bias for the whole set, making a total of 32 $\times$ 9 + 1 = 289 parameters for every node, a grand total of 64 $times$ 289 = 18,496 parameters.
+Nine weights are needed for every input and one bias for the whole set, making a total of 32 $\times$ 9 + 1 = 289 parameters for every node, a grand total of 64 $\times$ 289 = 18,496 parameters.
 Now the outputs have shape (11, 11, 64).

 * The next two layers can be explained in a similar way.
 At the fifth layer, we have added 36,928 parameters and the outputs have shape (3, 3, 64).